wb666greene/AI-Person-Detector/README.md

-I've been laid up for about a year and this system has continued to evolve, but with GitHub forcing TFA it has been troublesome to try and keep this repo upd to date.
-I've started a new page with the updates I've been running since just before I got laid up: https://github.com/wb666greene/AI-Person-Detector-with-YOLO-Verification/blob/main/README.md The major improvement was adding a YOLO verification when a person has been detected.
+I've been laid up for about a year and this system has continued to evolve, but with GitHub forcing TFA it has been troublesome to try and keep this repo up to date as my code evolved.
+I've started a new page with the updates I've been running 24/7/365 since just before I got laid up.
+Since the changes were extensive and I'm not a Git expert easier to make a new repo: https://github.com/wb666greene/AI-Person-Detector-with-YOLO-Verification/blob/main/README.md The major improvement was adding a YOLO verification inference when a person has been detected.

+Consider this repo an archive in case you want to try it on some very weak systems that have little hope of running a YOLO model.
 This is the next step in the evolution of: https://github.com/wb666greene/AI_enhanced_video_security For some sample images of this AI in real-world action checkout the wiki: https://github.com/wb666greene/AI-Person-Detector/wiki/Camera-notes